 Connect Historic Boston, Boston

-City of Boston, Massachusetts
+City of Boston

-Wider sidewalks, shorter crossings, and accessibility improvements further enhance Boston’s reputation as America’s Walking City.
+From planning to concepts development, design, and construction services and inspection, this project included wider sidewalks, shorter crossings, and accessibility improvements further enhance Boston’s reputation as America’s Walking City.
 The new cycle track and state-of-the-art bicycle signals provide significant improvements for cyclists in the City.

 HSH designed interconnected traffic signals with communication to the Boston Transportation Department’s (BTD’s) operations center.
 Pervious paving with subdrains and rain gardens we also part of this complex design.
 Our Temporary Traffic Control Plan (TTCP) kept this important area open to traffic, TD Garden events, and business access during construction.
 The project was delivered shovel-ready within the one-year schedule.